ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 accuracy of Sentinel-1 C-band SAR data can still be degraded by long-wavelength ionospheric signals.
-Utilizing the [range-split spectrum methodology](https://doi.org/10.1109/TGRS.2019.2908494 "doi.org/10.1109/TGRS.2019.2908494" ){target=_blank} available within ISCE2, ARIA-S1-GUNW products include an ionospheric correction layer packaged as a differential field between the secondary and reference input data, which can be directly subtracted from the unwrappedPhase field.
+Utilizing the [range-split spectrum methodology](https://doi.org/10.1109/TGRS.2019.2908494 "doi.org/10.1109/TGRS.2019.2908494" ){target=_blank} available within ISCE2, ARIA-S1-GUNW products include an ionospheric correction layer packaged as a differential field between the secondary and reference input data.
+Since these layers have smooth variation in space they are downsampled to 33 arc-seconds (~1 km), and thus have to be interpolated before being subtracted from the unwrappedPhase field, which is sampled at 3 arc-seconds (~90 m).

 ### Solid Earth Tides Correction Layers